Presidency of Muhammadu Buhari: Transition period and inauguration

 On 17 May 2015, Buhari's campaign spokesperson said that following the inauguration, the President "would simply be addressed as Muhammadu Buhari, President and Commander-in-Chief of the Armed Forces of the Federal Republic of Nigeria."
 He would also not prefer to be addressed as "Mr., Alhaji or Mallam".
 Buhari's official portrait was also unveiled on the same day.

 On 24 May 2015, the All Progressives Congress issued a statement saying that outgoing President Goodluck Jonathan was "handing over a nation in deep crisis" and that there was "no electricity, no fuel, workers are on strike, billions are owed to state and federal workers, $60 billion are owed in national debt and the economy is virtually grounded".

 On 26 May 2015, the National Union of Nigerian Students issued a statement saying that South African President Jacob Zuma was not welcome due to his "poor handling" of the recent xenophobic attacks against foreign nationals in his country.
 It also stated that there is "no point felicitating with a people who clearly do not matter much to you" and his visit will only amount to pretence.

 On 27 May 2015, Premium Times reported that the ruling People's Democratic Party had deliberately received the bulk of the 5,000 invitation cards as there were plans to allegedly boo the outgoing president.
 They also didn't want him to be embarrassed and instead give him a "cheerful exit".
 Following appeal made by many to probe the outgoing administration, President Jonathan during a valedictory session of the Federal Executive Council, said that any future probe should be "extended beyond [his] administration.
 Otherwise.. it [would] be witch-hunt".

-Suleiman Hashimu walked 750 km from Lagos to Abuja, fulfilling his vow that he had made if General Buhari won the presidency.
-It took him 18 days to trek the route.
+Suleiman Hashimu walked 750 km from Lagos to Abuja, fulfilling a vow that he had made if General Buhari won the presidency.
+It took him 18 days to walk the route.
 He had taken with him ₦100,000 ($500) but only spent ₦3,500 as he was catered for by the people along the way.

 On 29 May 2015, Buhari was sworn in by Chief Justice Mahmud Mohammed as the 15th president of Nigeria and 4th president in the forth republic, completing the oath of office at 10:51 AM WAT.